NativeScript/docs-v7/docs/ui/ng-components/ng-Chart/Axes/Types/datetimecategorical.md

 ## Getting Started

-When [RadCartesianChart]({% slug chart-types-cartesian %} "Read more about RadCartesianChart") visualizes {% typedoc_link classes:CategoricalSeries %}, it needs an axis that can represent the different categories.
+When {% typedoc_link classes:RadCartesianChart %} visualizes {% typedoc_link classes:CategoricalSeries %}, it needs an axis that can represent the different categories.
 The {% typedoc_link classes:CategoricalAxis%} is used to displays a range of categories.
 Categories are built depending on the **Category** value of each **CategoricalDataPoint** present in the owning **CategoricalSeries** chart series.
 The axis is divided into discrete slots and each data point is visualized in the slot corresponding to its categorical value.

 The {% typedoc_link classes:DateTimeCategoricalAxis %} is a special axis that works with the CategoricalSeries and expects each CategoricalDataPoint to provide a valid date time value as its Category.
 Once built, the groups are sorted in chronological order.